 Upcoming deadlines, relationships, current events: the stress of everyday life can make our heads a little noisy.
 UK for UNHCR supporter and trained psychotherapist Estelle Earnshaw is helping us all make a little more space in our busy minds for joy and compassion.
-We spoke to Estelle about her meditation practice and fundraising for refugees around the word.
+We spoke to Estelle about her meditation practice and fundraising for refugees around the world.

 Q: Thank you so much for supporting us!
 Why did you decide to support UK for UNHCR?